Debbycode/GADS-COMMUNITY-PROJECT/README.md

 Instruction

-download zip file and extract files access the file with .py extention open and run the "Student_mangement_system.py" file open and run the "main.py" fileGADS COMMUNITY PROJECT DATABASE-MANAGEMENT-SYSTEM(DMS)
+download zip file and extract files access the main.py file open and run the "main.py" file
-Student Information System using SQLite and Tkinter This program utilizes the SQLite for database and Tkinter Module for GUI framework.